A few years ago, I was trying to learn SEO.

-- Less worries and complex software and hardware tasks for the end-user;
+- Fewer worries and complex software and hardware tasks for the end-user;

 - More time to work on the site;

-- Less chances of making an accidental mistake;
+- Fewer chances of making an accidental mistake;

 - User-friendly and intuitive work environment (cPanel, SPanel, Plesk, Softaculous, and other tools);

 - And last but not least – professional support!

 Of course, there are some cons to the managed service: